 Directions

-- Prepare the potatoes and onions: In a non-stick frying pan, heat the olive oil over medium heat.
-Add the sliced potatoes and onions (if using), seasoning them with salt.
-Cook for about 20 minutes, stirring occasionally, until the potatoes are soft but not browned.
+- Cook potatoes and onions: Heat the olive oil in a non-stick pan over medium heat.
+Add potatoes and onions, season with salt, and cook about 20 minutes, stirring now and then, until potatoes are soft but not brown.

-- Beat the eggs and combine: In a bowl, beat the eggs and season with pepper and additional salt.
-Gently fold in the cooked potatoes and onions until mixed.
+- Mix with eggs: In a bowl, beat eggs with pepper and a pinch of salt.
+Gently fold in the potatoes and onions.

-- Cooking the tortilla: In the same pan, add a little extra olive oil if necessary.
-Pour in the mixture and cook on low heat for about 5-6 minutes, until the bottom is set and lightly golden.
+- Make the tortilla: Add a little more oil to the pan if needed.
+Pour in the egg mix and cook on low for 5–6 minutes until bottom is set and golden.

 Tips and Advice